efueger/librenms/doc/Extensions/Alerting.md

 Alert when:

 - Device goes down: `%devices.status != '1'`
-- Any port changes: `%ports.ifOperStatus != 'up'`
+- Any port goes is no longer up: `%ports.ifOperStatus != 'up'`
-- Root-directory gets too full: `%storage.storage_descr = '/' && %storage.storage_perc >= '75'`
+- Root directory is at least 75% full: `%storage.storage_descr = '/' && %storage.storage_perc >= '75'`
-- Any storage gets fuller than the 'warning': `%storage.storage_perc >= %storage_perc_warn`
+- Used storage goes 'warning' threshold: `%storage.storage_perc >= %storage_perc_warn`
-- If device is a server and the used storage is above the warning level, but ignore /boot partitions: `%storage.storage_perc > %storage.storage_perc_warn && %devices.type = "server" && %storage.storage_descr !~ "/boot"`
+- If the device is a server and the used storage is above the warning level, but ignore /boot partitions: `%storage.storage_perc > %storage.storage_perc_warn && %devices.type = "server" && %storage.storage_descr !~ "/boot"`
 - VMware LAG is not using "Source ip address hash" load balancing: `%devices.os = "vmware" && %ports.ifType = "ieee8023adLag" && %ports.ifDescr !~ "Link Aggregation @, load balancing algorithm: Source ip address hash"`
 - Syslog, authentication failure during the last 5m: `%syslog.timestamp >= %macros.past_5m && %syslog.msg ~ "@authentication failure@"`
 - High memory usage: `%macros.device_up = "1" && %mempools.mempool_perc >= "90" && %mempools.mempool_descr = "Virtual@"`
 - High CPU usage(per core usage, not overall): `%macros.device_up = "1" && %processors.processor_usage >= "90"`
-- High port usage, where description is not client & ifType is not softwareLoopback: `%macros.port_usage_perc >= "80" && %port.port_descr_type != "client" && %ports.ifType != "softwareLoopback"`
+- Port usage is at least 80% utilisation, where description is not client and ifType is not softwareLoopback: `%macros.port_usage_perc >= "80" && %port.port_descr_type != "client" && %ports.ifType != "softwareLoopback"`

 ## <a name="rules-procedure">Procedure</a>
 You can associate a rule to a procedure by giving the URL of the procedure when creating the rule.
 Only links like "http://" are supported, otherwise an error will be returned.
 Once configured, procedure can be opened from the Alert widget through the "Open" button, which can be shown/hidden from the widget configuration box.